Sector14/acorn-electron-core/sdcard/readme.md

 Socket 1 is for rom pages 0 and 1, Socket 2 for pages 2 and 3.
 ROMs
 in socket 1 will take priority.

-Currently you need to edit the replay.ini file and set which .rom files should be loaded into each of the four pages.
 Some games/programs were a single 16KB ROM in which case you can place it into any page.
 Others came as 2x16KB ROMs, for these you should place the two files in either page 0 and 1, or in page 2 and 3.

 Any ROM page you do not wish to use should have the "empty.rom" loaded into it unless you disable the Plus1 entirely.

+You can load ROMs in two ways.
+At run time via the OSD ROM menu or if you wish to have your ROM selections persist, you can edit the ini.
+These two options are covered in more detail below.

+### Ini Configuration

-For example to simulate a LISP ROM cartridge in socket 1 uncomment the page 0 and 1 lines in the ini and edit to match
+Editing the ini file is recommended if you always want a set of ROMs to be loaded each time you load the Electron core.
+For example, to simulate a LISP ROM cartridge in socket 1 uncomment the page 0 and 1 lines in the ini and edit to match.

 ```
 ROM = roms/lisp_1.rom, 0x4000, 0x40000     # page 0